da4all/da4all.github.io/_cards/group-data-advocacy-project-1-white-paper.md

 # Introduction for Instructors

-This assignment sequence is designed to take up roughly the first third of a semester-long project in an upper-division writing course (counting the time taken up by various scaffolding assignments not listed here, assigned prior to and during this sequence).
+This assignment sequence is designed to take up roughly the first half of a semester-long project in an upper-division writing course (assuming time will be taken up by various scaffolding assignments not listed here, assigned prior to and during this sequence).
 The White Paper is presented here as a stage of a larger project sequence, but can be adapted as a standalone project, or as an individual rather than group project.

 The following assignments contain student-facing instructions, originally delivered via the Canvas LMS, that lead from the project-forming stage through the final draft of the White Paper.